MinecraftHopper/MinecraftHopper/_help/setting-up-java-server/index.markdown

 * The second one is your router's IP Address

 **If you have problems during this section, it's recommended you search how to portforward online or ask your ISP for help.
 Some ISPs hide the options or don't allow portforwarding**
-Should your ISP not allow port forwarding, use a program like [ngrok](https://ngrok.com/) or [playit.gg](https://playit.gg/guides/minecraft/)
+Should your ISP not allow port forwarding, you can use a program like [ngrok](https://ngrok.com/) or [playit.gg](https://playit.gg/guides/minecraft/)

 Open up your web browser and type the IP address for your router and you should get a login box.